Skip to content

 1. Begin with Diagnostics

-Shows how to move from observation → structure → level → intervention. - Diagnostic Dynamics
+Shows how to move from observation → structure → level → structural hypothesis.

 Adds the human, political, and psychological layers when structure alone is not enough.